Kidnapping of Colleen Stan: Music

 In 1996, the American rock band Elysian Fields released a song titled "Jack in the Box" for their debut studio album, Bleed Your Cedar, which was made available for purchase that same year.
 Its lyrical content delves into Stan's experience of being imprisoned by Cameron in the box under the bed he shared with his wife, and alludes to the power he had over her.
 The case inspired the name for Richard Ramirez's Texas experimental noise group Black Leather Jesus.

-In 1999 the Nu-Metal band Slipknot wrote a song for their first and self titled album named "Purity" that is based on the Stan case.

-In 2012, a short opera piece composed by Patrik Jarlestam and Jonas Bernander was based on the kidnapping, and premiered in Stockholm, Sweden, under the name of Den 4444:e dagen (The 4444th day).
+In 2012, a short opera piece composed by Patrik Jarlestam and Jonas Bernander was based on the kidnapping, and premiered in Stockholm, under the name of Den 4444:e dagen (The 4444th day).

 Television

 The case, and its core elements of an invisible conspiracy used to coerce the victim into servitude and long periods of confinement, have formed the basis for several episodes of television crime series, including Criminal Minds (episode "The Company", season seven), Ghost Whisperer (episode "Ball & Chain", season four), and Law and Order: Special Victims Unit (episode "Slaves", season one).
 It was also profiled in the 2008 episode "Kidnapped" of the Investigation Discovery series Wicked Attraction.
 "The Apartment", a 2012 episode of the SyFy series Paranormal Witness, told the story of the disappearance of Marie Spannhake, and includes a cameo mention of Stan's kidnapping.
-The case was also mentioned in passing during an episode of Waking the Dead (episode "Fugue States", part 1, season 4).
-There is an episode on Netflix's Unsolved Mysteries where they talk about Colleen Stan's case.

-On July 17, 2021, Stan's ordeal was recounted by Stan herself in the Snapped: Notorious episode "The Girl In The Box."
+The case was also mentioned in passing during an episode of Waking the Dead (episode "Fugue States", season four).
+Stan's case was profiled on an episode on Netflix's Unsolved Mysteries and on July 17, 2021, Stan recounted her ordeal in a Snapped: Notorious episode.